|Program dates||January – May

 Berkeley, CA 94720

 Note: The minimum GPA required to gain acceptance into the program is 3.0.
 When providing a list of all college courses (title and number) you have completed and their respective grades, include a descriptive title for each course, e.g., CHEM 140A Advanced Inorganic Chemistry (not just CHEM 140A)

 Research Interests and Special Skills

 We encourage you to look at Berkeley Lab’s website to learn more about the Lab and any research projects that you would find interesting.
 You may view the Lab’s various scientific divisions at the Scientific Divisions webpage.
-It may also be useful to use keywords (research areas, project titles, or Berkeley Lab staff names) in the search field on the Lab’s website and Berkeley Lab News Center pages.
+It may also be useful to use keywords (research areas, project titles, or Berkeley Lab staff names) in the search field on the Lab’s daily newsletter, Elements and Berkeley Lab News Center pages.

 Reaching Out to a Researcher

 If you find a researcher whose project sounds like a good match, please contact that person to see if he or she is interested in hosting an intern.
 We have found this personal interaction to be a very effective way to match interns and mentors.
 You can get contact information for any scientist at Berkeley Lab by simply clicking “Directory” in the banner at the top of any page on the Lab’s website.